 a 2.1 BSc in Live and Studio Sound in 2012.

 tape-oping in two music studios before joining

-Booking.com, World Child Cancer, HSE - Quit
+Heineken, Booking.com, World Child Cancer,

 for Lipsyl, Jaguar, Under Armour and Shots.

 in the Audio Labs providing 3D audio for immersive

+storytelling.
 His latest work includes Dua Lipa’s

 band which recorded all their own music.
 He likes

 to record musicians and still enjoys mixing music.